gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v18.2.0.0 2014-11-04 Added title block to Stats.vbs.
+v18.2.1.0 2014-11-04 Tidied up code, improved error messages.
+Now pass PCB board variable into CheckLayers functions rather than using a global, closes #124.
+We now only run PCB checks if PCB file can be opened, closes #125.
+Added scroll bars to Status and Errors text windows, closes #91. v18.2.0.0 2014-11-04 Added title block to Stats.vbs.
 Added board width and height to the PCB statistics window, closes #117.
 Added 'Num. of Diff Holes Sizes' statistic to the Stats window, closes #118.
 Renamed script project file to 'AltiumScriptCentral.PrjScr'.
 Coloured the StdErr text red, closes # #119. v18.1.0.0 2014-11-03 Added minimum annular ring statistic to 'Display PCB Stats', closes #114.
 Added minimum track width statistic to 'Display PCB Stats', closes #115.
 Added 'Num.
 Copper Tracks' statistic to 'Display PCB Stats', closes #116. v18.0.0.0 2014-11-03 Added the ability to measure and display PCB stats that would be useful for providing to the manufacturer, closes #112.
 Added dummyVar argument to all functions that are not designed to be called manually, so that they don't display in the 'Run Scripts' dialog of Altium, closes #113.